aasritha04/ConnectFour/README.md

 You can customize this game by modifying the Java source files in the `src` directory.

 ### Editing Java Code
-Open the `.java` files in your preferred Java IDE or text editor and modify the content to change the game logic, interface, or behavior.
+Open the `.java` files in your IntelliJ IDEA and modify the content to change the game logic, interface, or behavior.